jgarzik/gdbm-docs/format.md

 ## Avail Table

+The available file space is stored in an "avail" (available free space) table.
+The one with most activity is contained in the file header.
+When that one fills up, it is split in half and half is pushed on an "avail stack."
+When the active avail table is empty and the "avail stack" is not empty, the top of the stack is popped into the active avail table.

-The database-wide free list; a list of allocated, on-disk storage space (free space) available for re-use.
+In other words, this is a database-wide free list; a list of allocated, on-disk storage space (free space) available for re-use.
 It is stored as a linked list of *avail blocks*, with the initial avail block referenced in the database header.

 ## Avail Block